Republicans condemn ‘scheme’ to undo election for Trump

-WASHINGTON (AP) — The unprecedented Republican effort to overturn the presidential election has been condemned by an outpouring of current and former GOP officials warning the effort to sow doubt in Joe Biden’swin and keep President Donald Trump in office is undermining Americans’ faith in democracy.
+WASHINGTON (AP) — The extraordinary Republican effort to overturn the presidential election was condemned Sunday by an outpouring of current and former GOP officials warning the effort to sow doubt in Joe Biden’s win and keep President Donald Trump in office is undermining Americans’ faith in democracy.

 With Biden set to be inaugurated Jan.
 20, Trump is intensifying efforts to prevent the traditional transfer of power, ripping the party apart.